State Crime Lab

 page of the North Carolina Office of State Human Resources web-site.

 If you are a college student pursuing a career in forensic science, the State Crime Laboratory offers an internship program.
 Internships are available at all laboratory locations and in all forensic disciplines.
 The internship program runs throughout the year but coincides with a university semester.
 Internships at the State Crime Laboratory are unpaid; however, the Laboratory strongly encourages interested parties to seek academic credit or financial assistance through grant programs.
-More information concerning internships, applications, and application deadlines will be coming soon.
+For more information concerning internships, please send a message to firstname.lastname@example.org

 State Crime Lab: